 From a historical point of view, that degree of death is horrifying.
 In warfare, where casualty rates include both wounded and killed, rates of even half that percentage (33%) are rare and considered very bloody.
 A fatality rate of 66% is on another level.
 I suggest that it can only be from the hand of God, as in God's wrath on the entire earth at the start of the Millennium when Jesus returns.

 I believe this is the correct timing of this two thirds dying prophecy for another reason.
-The following verse describes something unique: people will call upon God by name (Jehovah/Yehovah) and he will answer and say (Zec 13:9).
+The following verse describes something unique: people will call upon God by name (Jehovah/Yehovah) and he will answer and say "YHVH is my God."
+(Zec 13:9).
 This has never happened in history and is exactly what will happen next in the Millennium after Jesus defeats his enemies.
 God's kingdom will be established and the whole world will finally learn about God, his name, his plan and his ways (Hab 2:14).
 So this two thirds dying and one third survivors calling upon God who says they are his people exactly fits the Millennial prophecies.

 God's 7-Stage Wrath